nauqh/resonances/README.md

 The [K-Nearest Neighbor (KNN)](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm) algorithm is commonly used in Content-based Filtering for music recommendation systems.
 It works by finding a specified number (K) of music tracks that closely match a user's current preferences.
 This is done by comparing features like genre, tempo, instrumentation, and user behavior patterns.
 By utilizing this similarity metric, KNN can make accurate predictions about which songs a user is likely to enjoy based on their past interactions with the platform.

 ![](./assets/img/knn.webp)

-### 2. Music Taste Analyzer
-In addition to providing song recommendations tailored to the user preferences, we have implemented a text-based system that offers a comprehensive analysis of individualized music characteristics, drawing insights from the user's specific music taste.

-The primary objective of the Music Taste Analyzer engine is to evaluate user musical preferences based on their specified criteria.
-This assessment yields a comprehensive explanation of the user’s music tastes, accompanied by a thoughtfully curated selection of musical artists that align with these preferences.

 ### 3. Data Pipeline
 A specialized data pipeline has been crafted to serve this objective, structured around two distinct use cases.
 In the scenario where users opt to furnish their own Spotify playlists as input, the pipeline initiates with the retrieval of diverse Spotify URIs within the user playlist, accompanied by their corresponding audio features and metadata.